bblinder/Splunk/DemoMonkey-Gen/README.md

 A tool to rapidly create tailored static demos for prospects, using DemoMonkey.

-The Python script generates a DemoMonkey configuration file, using existing APM service names retrieved via the [Service Topology API](https://dev.splunk.com/observability/reference/api/apm_service_topology/latest), and replaces them with randomly generated fake microservices.
+The Python utility generates a DemoMonkey configuration file, using existing APM service names retrieved via the [Service Topology API](https://dev.splunk.com/observability/reference/api/apm_service_topology/latest), and replaces them with randomly generated fake microservices.

+Additionally, the application provides a Web interface (via Streamlit) where users can select existing templates, or generate a config file based on user inputs.

 ## Requirements